Abdur Rahman Fahad

 Movie Review Sentiment Classifier using Naive Bayes and Feature Selection Metrics

 For this project, we built a movie review sentiment classifier leveraging Naive Bayes and information retrieval based feature selection techniques.
-We used Mutual Information, Chi-Square, and Collection Frequency to identify high-impact terms, enhancing model precision and interpretability.
+We used Mutual Information, Chi-Square, and Collection Frequency to identify high-impact terms, enhancing model precision and classification performance.

 Undergraduate Projects